apache/amoro/docs/admin-guides/managing-optimizers.md

 To better utilize the resources of Flink Optimizer, it is recommended to add the following configuration to the Flink Optimizer Group:
 * Set `flink-conf.taskmanager.memory.managed.size` to `32mb` as Flink optimizer does not have any computation logic, it does not need to occupy managed memory.
 * Set `flink-conf.taskmanager.memory.netwrok.max` to `32mb` as there is no need for communication between operators in Flink Optimizer.
+* Set `flink-conf.taskmanager.memory.netwrok.nin` to `32mb` as there is no need for communication between operators in Flink Optimizer.
 {{< /hint >}}

 ### Edit optimizer group